Guide

 Manually, you click each username and read the profile: name, company, location, bio, links, and a public email if the person published one.
 That works for twenty people.
 At two thousand it is a week of clicking, and you still end up copying rows into a spreadsheet by hand.

-The free plan covers two scans a month with no credit card, which is enough to see your own repo’s list enriched end to end.
+The free plan covers two scans a month with no credit card, enough to see your own repo’s list enriched end to end.
 Paid plans start at $39 per month if you outgrow it; the full breakdown is on the pricing page.

 Common questions